-A CAUTION Never use galvanized or copper fuel lines, fittings or fuel tanks with diesel fuel systems.
+ACAUTION Never use galvanized or copper fuel lines, fittings or fuel tanks with diesel fuel systems.
 Condensation in the tank and lines combines with the sulfur in diesel fuel to produce sulfuric acid.
 The molecular structure of the copper or galvanized lines or tanks reacts with the acid and contaminates the fuel.

 ACAUTION The generator set could starve for fuel when the vehicle is operated at highway speeds if its fuel line is connected to the main fuel line with a tee.
 The generator set fuel pump has neither the capacity nor the power to overcome the draw of the vehicle engine fuel pump.
 For this reason, use a separate fuel line to the generator set, or use a separate fuel tank.

 Install an approved flexible non-metallic and nonorganic fuel line between the vehicle fuel system and the generator set to absorb vibration.
-Wire-reinforced fuel line connecting leads must be electrically isolated from each other, to prevent AC or DC current from flowing through to ground.
 Flexible line must be long enough to prevent binding, stretching or breaking during set movement.
-Connect the fuel line to the generator set fuel pump using a 1/8-27 NPT male connector.
+Connect the fuel line to the generator set fuel pump using a 5/16 inch connector.